HAT-P-32b: Characteristics

-HAT-P-32b is a Hot Jupiter that has 0.941 Jupiter masses and 2.037 Jupiter radii.
-In other words, HAT-P-32b is slightly less massive than Jupiter is, although it is nearly twice Jupiter's size.
-The planet's average distance from its host star is 0.0344 AU, or approximately 3% of the mean distance between the Earth and the Sun.
-It completes an orbit every 2.150009 days (51.6 hours).
-HAT-P-32b has an equilibrium temperature of 1888 K, which is fifteen times hotter than Jupiter's equilibrium temperature.
-Nonetheless, limb temperature measured in 2020 was much cooler at 1248 K.
+HAT-P-32b is a Hot Jupiter that has 0.68 Jupiter masses and 1.776 Jupiter radii.
+In other words, HAT-P-32b is slightly less massive than Jupiter is, although it is much larger.
+The planet's semi-major axis from its host star is 0.0340 AU, or 3.4% of the mean distance between the Earth and the Sun.
+It completes an orbit every 2.15000820 day.
+HAT-P-32b has a measured effective temperature of 1962 K, which is 16 times hotter than Jupiter's equilibrium temperature.

-Many of the described characteristics are derived on the assumption that HAT-P-32b has an orbit that is elliptical (eccentric).
-The best fit for HAT-P-32b's orbital eccentricity is 0.163, denoting a slightly elliptical orbit, although the jitter effect observed in its host star has made the planet's eccentricity difficult to accurately find.
-The discoverers have also derived the planet's characteristics assuming that the planet has a circular orbit, although they have given preference to the elliptical model.

-Because HAT-P-32b's orbital inclination with respect to Earth is 88.7º, the planet is seen almost edge-on with respect to Earth.
-It has been found to transit its host star.
+Because HAT-P-32b's orbital inclination with respect to Earth is 89°, the planet is seen to transit its host star as its orbit is seen nearly edge-on.

 A study in 2012, utilizing the Rossiter–McLaughlin effect, has determined the planet is orbiting at nearly polar orbit relative to the rotation of the star, misalignment equal to 85°.

 HAT-P-32b had one of the highest radii known amongst planets at the time of its discovery.
 Like planets HAT-P-33b and WASP-17b, which are similarly inflated, the mechanism behind this is unknown; it is not solely related to temperature, which is known to have an effect.
 This is especially clear when compared to WASP-18b, a planet that is hotter than the aforementioned HAT and WASP planets, but despite its temperature its radius is far lower than that of its counterparts.

 The planetary spectrum shows evidence of Roche lobe overflow and rapid mass loss 13 million tons per second.

 It was also found that the planet's radius, observed with planetary transits, varies with wavelength.
 Different radii for each wavelength could arise from an atmosphere where a Rayleigh scattering haze is combined with a grey cloud deck.
 The thick (clouds up to pressure level of 0.4-33 kPa) cloud deck and haze above it was indeed confirmed in 2020, along with the detection of water in the atmosphere of HAT-P-32b.